Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 plt.show()
 ```
 ![Frequency of Most Popular Items](https://github.com/Aroglobal1/Market-Basket-Analysis-for-E-commerce-/assets/148555924/9fa7796f-a1f1-4286-ac94-c372688f7a23)
+From the visualization above, the top 5 most purchased items in the Grocery store include Whole milk, other vegetables, rolls/buns, soda and yogurt.

 ##### Data Preparation
 There is need for conversion of the data into a format that best suits Apriori algorithm before performing market basket analysis.
 Apriori algorithim is an algorithm used in the calculation of association rules between items to discover the most frequent ones.
 To start with, a new column is created which contains the Member number and the transaction date of items purchases.